-Function Reading RXBUF during an active I2C communication might result in unintended bus which is used to detect a potential RXBUF overflow.
+Reading RXBUF during an active I2C communication might result in unintended bus

+The falling edge of SCL bus line is used to set an internal RXBUF-written flag register, which is used to detect a potential RXBUF overflow.
 If this flag is cleared with a read access from the RXBUF register during a falling edge of SCL, the clear condition might be missed.
 This could result in an I2C bus stall at the next received byte.